 Weight: 9.2 oz.

-With a focal length equivalent of 18mm, the Zeiss Touit 12mm f/2.8 is for serious wide-angle photographers.
-For those who don’t know, Zeiss makes some of the premier glass on the planet both for consumer and industrial use, , and the company’s lenses are extremely popular among photograph enthusiasts.
-The Touit 12mm f/2.8 offers better low light performance than the Sony 10-18mm f/4 above by a full stop, excellent sharpness, minimal distortion, and superb color rendition.
-Keep in mind that 18mm is fairly wide, so if you’re not a wide-angle specialist, it may make more sense to go with the Sony 10-18mm or a zoom like the Sony 16-70mm above.
+With a focal length equivalent of 18mm, the Zeiss Touit 12mm is for serious wide-angle photographers.
+For those who don’t know, Zeiss makes some of the premier glass on the planet both for consumer and industrial use, and the company’s lenses are extremely popular among enthusiasts.
+The Zeiss Touit 12mm f/2.8 offers better low-light performance than the Sony 10-18mm f/4 above by a full stop, excellent sharpness, minimal distortion, and superb color rendition.
+All told, you’d be hard-pressed to find a better wide-angle lens.

-See the Zeiss Touit 12mm
+See the Zeiss Touit 12mm f/2.8

 Category: Wide angle